 However, you must know that smoking and inhaling any kind of burning material is injurious for your lungs or body.
 Still, if you wish to smoke hemp, we have a way for you and it is by smoking hemp tea.
 Many hemp tea consumers have tried smoking the tea product.
 There are many brands that are offering hemp tea.
 However, some brands are more suitable for smoking than others as they provide dry stalks and seeds.
 It can also make a healthy substitute for tobacco with up to about 5% CBD per gram.
 Many of them are also even quite enjoyable, as per the users.
 So, if you wish to smoke hemp, you can opt for this method.

 Hemp is a non-psychoactive variety of Sativa that is “completely legal”.
 It is not suitable for smoking as it does not get you high.
 It is because it contains only trace amounts of THC, the psychoactive, mind-altering compound that causes the ‘high’ effect in people.
 Plus, inhaling any kind of burning material may be injurious for lungs and body.

 However, there are a variety of ways to benefit from the plant and its CBD content.
 You can use CBD oil, make tinctures with hemp flowers and also use them in edibles.
-Smoking hemp will not provide the calm but only produce headache.
+Smoking hemp will not calm you but only produce a headache.